Elaeagnus umbellata: Leaf cross-section

-The epidermis, also known as the adaxial surface, is the outermost layer of cells that is visible in the background tissue of the image.
-It is made of a single layer of cells, covered by a way cuticle, it is the protective layer of the leaf.
+The epidermis is made of a single layer of cells as the protective layer of the leaf.
 The epidermis functions to reduce water loss via transpiration and provide protection from pathogens and damage.
 It protects photosynthetic tissues.
-The trichomes, also known as leaf hairs, are usually located on both upper and lower epidermis of the leaf.
-They are hair-like structures made of epidermal cells.
+The trichomes (leaf hairs), hair-like structures made of epidermal cells, are usually located on both upper and lower surfaces of the leaf.
 They function to reduce water loss by creating a slightly humid layer over the leaf surface.
-They reflect excess sunlight to protect the mesophyll cells.
+They reflect excess sunlight to protect the leaves.
 They also deter herbivores to reduce leaf deterioration.
 In Elaeagnus umbellata, trichomes help the plant survive in dry, sunny, or exposed habitats, making it an extremely resilient plant and contributing to its invasiveness.

-Microscopic image of stem cross section.

 Stem

 The stem is composed of many shoots extending outwards from the perpendicular stem.
-The stems of a typical Autumn Olive plant are woody and slender, slivery and brownish gray.
-The stems have this color due to lepidote scales, which are scales located on the stem that give rise to the speckled appearance.
+The stems of a typical autumn olive plant are woody and slender, silvery and brownish gray.
+The stems have this color due to scales located on the stem that give rise to the speckled appearance.
 The stems are smoother on younger plants and rougher and bushier on older plants.
-Especially the young sems bear short thorns that extend from the stem about 2 inches long.
-The typical stem shape is zig-zag and helps give the bushy/rounder dense appearance.
+Especially the young stems bear short thorns that extend from the stem.